 By the beginning of the 22nd century CE, humanity's disconnection from civilized norms had become so comprehensive, the destruction of societies so complete, that half a millennia would pass before the world returned to any semblance of stability.
 Today, only a handful of oral traditions and written histories from that time survive.
 Vernacular accounts portraying everyday life during the Great Unraveling, in fact, are virtually nonexistent.

-As it happened, humankind would, of course, survive its near death experience, though, as history tells us, not without disappointing some survivors who had hoped for a less humbling end to this chapter of humankind, one with fewer strings left attached, less open to the idea of our having to be held accountable.
-Instead, just as an unwary explorer would by accident discover The Pearly Gates Archive, so, too, would our ancestors stumble their way into the maze of the Great Unraveling, and, only as luck would have it, stumble their way back out again.
+As it happened, humankind would, of course, survive.
+Though, as history tells us, not without disappointing some who had hoped for a denouement with fewer strings left attached, less open to the idea of our being held to account for stumbling our way into the morass of the Great Unraveling, and, then, only by happenstance, somehow surviving and stumbling our way back out again.

 Slayton Shatterglow